 In reality, those who can grow a handful of hemp plants at home are likely better off sticking with high-CBD marijuana strains.
 Options such as Charlotte’s Web and ACDC will probably provide you with a far higher cannabidiol level.

-If you are intent on growing hemp, your only option is to send a commercial hemp cultivation application to your state’s department of agriculture.
+If you intend on growing hemp, your only option is to send a commercial hemp cultivation application to your state’s department of agriculture.
 In this scenario, you are free to grow a significant amount.
 The trouble is, there are minimum limits that are likely too high for someone who only wants a dozen or so hemp plants.